alzuewa/ecommerce-lambdatest/README.md

 2. Choose browser from dropdown menu
 3. Choose browser version from dropdown menu
 4. Click on `Build`
-5. After build finished, links to Allure Report and Allure TestOps will be shown next to the job
+5. After build is finished, links to Allure Report and Allure TestOps will be shown next to the job
 <p align="center">
 <img title="Build Setup" src="media/setup.png">
 </p>